-FIELD OF STUDY 15 credits

 TECA 1354 Child Growth and Development TECA 1311 Educating Young Children TECA 1318 Wellness of the Young Child TECA 1303 Family, School, & Community MATH 1350 Fundamentals of Mathematics I

-STC CORE CURRICULUM 45 Credits

-In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on pages 103-107 of the catalog.
+In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on page 100 of the catalog.
 These courses must not duplicate courses taken to fulfill field of study requirements.
 The Associate of Arts in Teaching Degree (EC-4 Early Childhood Specialization) also requires specific courses be taken within the Core Curriculum in order to meet requirements of the University of Texas-Pan American Teacher Preparation Program.
 The required courses are as follows:

-Natural Sciences

-FIELD OF STUDY: 15